More about This Topic

 One of the reasons you need a counter-petition for dissolution of marriage is that if your spouse suddenly withdraws their petition for dissolution of marriage the divorce proceeding is effectively over.

-You do not want to give the petitioner that opportunity.
-So, file a counter-petition for dissolution of marriage.
+You do not want to give the petitioner the opportunity to withdraw their Petition For Dissolution Of Marriage.
+So, file a Counter-Petition For Dissolution of Marriage.